-Races have gained in popularity in the UK and elsewhere, and participants are numerous whether they are running enthusiasts, competitors or amateurs, running with their family, as part of a team or alone.
+Running races have gained in popularity, and participants are numerous whether they are running enthusiasts, competitors or amateurs, running with their family, as part of a team or alone.
 Here are some examples of races: 5K, 20K, cross-country or road race, in support of a good cause or to challenge oneself.
-You have run several kilometres as a participant and enthusiast and you are thinking of organising your own race in 2019?
+You have run several kilometres as a participant and enthusiast and you are thinking of organising your own race?

 What type of race would you like to organise?
 There are many different kinds — a marathon is not aimed at the same audience as a cross-country race in the forest or an obstacle course for instance.
 The sport is the same but the atmosphere, the participants, the location, etc. will be very different.
 Once you have an idea in mind, you will know how to get in touch with future participants, showcase the specifics of your race and understand what needs to be done in terms of planning, whether it is human resources, licences and permits or racecourse map.

 The important thing is that your running event is compliant with local regulations.
 All races in the UK must be registered with UKA (UK Athletics).
 This body sets distances by age category for example, as well as other technical rules for each type of race.
-You will also need licences and possibly grants, these are tasks to prepare well before your event.
+You will also need licences, these are tasks to prepare well before your event.
 Your race will take place on a public road?
 Apply for permission from the local council.

 Do not forget insurance, check that you have liability insurance as an event organiser to cover possible damage to the location or property or injuries to people.

 Safety is critical.
 Depending on the number of runners, it is up to you to provide first aid cover.
 We would suggest that you get in touch with first aid organisations (such as St John Ambulance or the Red Cross), they will know how to support you.
 Then, it is very important to have a good team of volunteers and marshals on the race course to show the way to the runners at crossroads, dangerous places, or any stage where the runner may need to be guided and informed.